edanssandes/MASA-CUDAlign/README.md

 ### Performance Benchmarks

 <p align="justify">
-We have executed MASA-CUDAlign in many different environment.
+We have executed MASA-CUDAlign in many different environments.
 Here we will present the best results in different scenarios.
 We recommend to read the reference papers in order to understand the feature improvements in each test.
 </p>

 **Test Environment (Homogeneous GPU cluster)**: <a href="http://dx.doi.org/10.1109/CCGrid.2014.18"><font size=1>[CCGRID2014]</font></a><br>